 A paradise for hikers searching for landscape diversity and calm.
 Spain offers this and more, a pleasant climate almost all year round.
-Whether you are looking for the unique and universal Long Distance paths, such as the Way of Saint James or old, small nature filled paths, you will find them either in the Spanish peninsula or its islands.
+Whether you are looking for the unique and universal Long Distance paths, such as the St James Way or old, small nature filled paths, you will find them either in the Spanish peninsula or its islands.

 Where would you like to do your walking?
 Are you dreaming of crossing Medieval bridges, Roman roads, magic valleys, walking along stone pathways on the bordering rivers, seeing castles or walking through vineyards?
 That’s no problem, Spain offers all this and much more.
 You don’t need to be a sports expert, hiking doesn’t require very much preparation and you can always choose from the various modalities (Long Distance, Short Distance, Local Paths, Urban Paths, Green Ways…) and difficulties available.
 Dare to combine sports, nature and culture.

 In www.spain.info you can find all the information you need about Long Distance paths in all of Spain.
 Use our search engine to find a trajectory or the map to find the paths in each region.
 All the paths include the distance, how many stages it is divided into, recommendations, useful addresses, information about services and ample articles.
 The portal also offers weather forecasts to make you trip as good as possible.